 Just Because You Can Drink Doesn’t Mean You Should

 The conclusion here is that, even though alcohol itself might not be a sin, you shouldn’t drink at all if you know alcohol might take over your life.
-And even if you can imbibe with moderation, that doesn’t always mean you should.
-1 Corinthians 10:23 says, “I have the right to do anything,” you say — but not everything is beneficial.
-“I have the right to do anything” — but not everything is constructive.”
+Even if you can imbibe in moderation, that doesn’t always mean you should.
+1 Corinthians 10:23 says, “‘I have the right to do anything,’ you say — but not everything is beneficial.
+‘I have the right to do anything’ — but not everything is constructive.”

-For each adult Christian, whether or not to enjoy an alcoholic beverage from time to time is a personal choice that needs to be made after understanding yourself and God’s plan in your life.
+For any adult Christian, enjoying an alcoholic beverage from time to time is a personal choice.
+Still, it’s one that should be made after understanding yourself and God’s plan in your life.
 If you feel like the decision is out of your control and you can’t say no to alcohol — or if alcohol has taken the leading role in your life — you might be dealing with a substance abuse disorder or addiction.
 For information on getting treatment and removing alcohol as a factor in your life, contact The Road to Freedom, (844)402-3605.